Commercial Construction Costs: Market Trends in 2026

 June 2, 2023

 Commercial construction costs have risen steadily in recent years, with some estimates indicating an increase of up to 5% per year.
-While the specific cost increases can vary depending on the region and the type of construction, there are several factors that are contributing to these rising costs.
+While the specific cost increases can vary depending on the region and the type of project, there are several consistent factors contributing to these higher commercial building construction costs.

 Why Commercial Construction Costs Are Rising